serverlesspub/serverless.pub/src/running-serverless-graphql-with-appsync.md

 New book by AWS Heroes Aleksandar Simovic, Slobodan Stojanovic and Gojko Adzic.
 Learn how to build and operate responsive, collaborative applications at scale with AWS AppSync and GraphQL.

-A book will be available in Q3 2021, subscribe below, and we'll notify you when the early release is ready.
+The book will be available in Q3 2021, subscribe below, and we'll notify you when the early release is ready.

 <script async data-uid="62d5ced01c" src="https://tremendous-designer-7712.ck.page/62d5ced01c/index.js"></script>